Description

 Gastronomy

 Burrata di Andria PGI must be eaten fresh.
-Its shelf life is an indication of the continuous link between traditional production and territory.
+Its short shelf life is an indication of the continuous link between traditional production and territory.
 Nonetheless, Burrata di Andria PGI enjoys an excellent reputation among consumers, as demonstrated by its diffused presence on the menus of many restaurants around the world, where the value of this product is highlighted by specifying its Andrian origins.

 Distinctive Features

-When cut, Burrata di Andria PGI has a filling of cream and stringy spun cheese that has been "shredded" by hand.
+When cut, Burrata di Andria PGI has a filling of cream and stringy spun paste cheese that has been "shredded" by hand.
 The term "stracciatella" originates from this processing method.